-In this trip report I review British Airway’s World Traveller Plus, also known as Premium Economy, on their new Boeing 787-900 Dreamliner on my trip from Kuala Lumpur, Malaysia, to London.
+In this trip report, I review British Airway’s World Traveller Plus, also known as Premium Economy, on their new Boeing 787-900 Dreamliner on my trip from Kuala Lumpur, Malaysia, to London.
 This product was newly launched a few months before, and I was eager to try it.
 I have also reviewed First Class On The British Airways Dreamliner B787-9 as well as Business Class on the B747 Jumbo and Business Class on the B777.

 The Premium Economy cabin is located right behind the Business Class cabin.
 There are a total of 6 rows of seats.
 The first five rows, row 16-20, have 7 seats across, configured in a 2-3-2 pattern, while the last row, row 21, only has the 2 aisle seats on each side.
-The middle rows of that last row are where the toilets are, so traveller should try to avoid seats on row 21 if possible.
+The middle rows of that last row are where the toilets are, so travelers should try to avoid seats on row 21 if possible.

 I took seat 17D, which was on the second row and next to the aisle.
-The seats themselves looked very slim and sleek, and not bulky like older generation seats.
-The seats were 18.5 inches wide and the pitch, that is, the distance between the back of the seat on one row to the other, is a generous 38 inches.
+The seats themselves looked very slim and sleek and not bulky like older generation seats.
+The seats were 18.5 inches wide, and the pitch, that is, the distance between the back of the seat on one row to the other, is a generous 38 inches.

 The seat monitor is a sizeable 10.6 inches and is controlled by the controller on the side of the seats.
 Another decent surprise was the 2 USB ports under the monitor, as well as the universal power port at the bottom of the side of the seats.
-The in-flight entertainment system had a decent range of movies, tv series and music.
+The in-flight entertainment system had a decent range of movies, tv-series, and music.

 Food and Beverages

-As this flight left Kuala Lumpur quite late at 11:05 PM, the meals on board were dinner and breakfast.
+As this flight left Kuala Lumpur quite late at 11:05 pm, the meals on board were dinner and breakfast.
 After taking off, I was offered drinks.
 I chose white wine and was offered 2 small bottles of them.
 Sure, don’t mind if I do!

 The dinner service began shortly after we took off.
 British Airways claims that the main course of the Premium Economy meals will be from the business class menu.
 I had the Grilled Indonesian red snapper as my main.
-The starter was a generous serving of shrimp salad, and the dessert was a mixed berry crumble with creme anglaise.
+The starter was a generous serving of shrimp salad, and the dessert was a mixed berry crumble with creme Anglaise.
 I was also offered some bread, although the stewardess could not explain what type of bread it was.
 The food was decent, but nothing spectacular.

 During and after breakfast, I watched some tv series on the entertainment system.
 I continued watching until we were about to land.
-We landed in Heathrow shortly after 5 AM.
+We landed in Heathrow shortly after 5:00 am.

 All in all, I would say that the British Airways Premium Economy flight was quite enjoyable.
 As a Premium Economy product, British Airways has got it right.
 I would not hesitate to take it again.

 If you are planning to book a flight, it is worth reading our 10 tips to find cheap long-haul business class flights.
-Don’t book through the airline’s website direct, our flight experts will usually quote you cheaper for Economy, Premium Economy, Business and First Class long-haul flights.
+Don’t book through the airline’s website direct.
+Our flight experts will usually quote you cheaper for Economy, Premium Economy, Business, and First Class long-haul flights.
 If you are looking to boost your Avios balance, have a read of my 10 best ways to buy cheap British Airways Avios.